Early Novel Written By Free Black Woman Called Out Racism Among Abolitionists

 "Some of the things she wrote in her book were shocking," says JerriAnne Boggis, founder and director of The Harriet Wilson Project.
 "But it's not any more shocking than anything that you didn't know about slavery.
 It was shocking that it happened in the North because that's not our story.
 Our story is the abolitionist movement."

 Wilson's book called out racism among abolitionists in the North.
-It's also emblematic of how important pieces of African-American history can be forgotten — and then rediscovered.
+It's also emblematic of how important pieces of African American history can be forgotten — and then rediscovered.

-In the novel, Wilson did not say much about the story's setting, or about herself.
+In the novel, Wilson did not say much about the story's setting or about herself.
 But Our Nig's long subtitle gave clues historians would later pick apart: "Sketches from the Life of a Free Black in a Two-Story White House, North; Showing That Slavery's Shadow Falls Even There."

 "A period of harsh indenture"

-Now the host of Finding Your Roots on PBS and the director of the Hutchins Center for African and African American Research at Harvard University, in the early '80s Gates had just finished his doctoral dissertation and was wandering the aisles of a rare book store in New York City.
+Gates is now the host of Finding Your Roots on PBS and the director of the Hutchins Center for African and African American Research at Harvard University.
+But in the early 1980s, he had just finished his doctoral dissertation and was wandering the aisles of a rare-book store in New York City.
 He saw a title that jumped off the shelf.

-"I thought, 'This woman has spirit,'" says Gates.
+"I thought, 'This woman has spirit,' " says Gates.
 "She used the N-word in the title."

 "When I read the preface," Gates continues, "the woman said that she was black and that she was writing this book because she was in such dire straits that she had had to put her son into a foster home.
 She was hoping that her colored brethren would rally around her universally to purchase this book."

 Gates dove into historical archives looking for a Harriet E. Wilson, and discovered one born to a white mother and black father in Milford, N.H., in 1825.
-Among the facts Gates discovered about Wilson that corroborated details from the novel: she had a child in a poorhouse at the time she wrote the story.
+Among the facts Gates discovered about Wilson that corroborated details from the novel were that she had a child in a poorhouse at the time she wrote the story.
 Sadly, Gates learned, her son passed away shortly after she published her book.

-Wilson would likely have been familiar with slave narratives — books such as Twelve Years A Slave by Solomon Northup — which were popular at the time among northern abolitionists.
+Wilson would likely have been familiar with slave narratives — books such as Twelve Years A Slave by Solomon Northup — which were popular at the time among Northern abolitionists.
 Ironically, Milford, N.H., was also a hotbed of abolitionist activity.
-At the time Wilson was surviving what Gates describes as "what we could only call a period of harsh indenture," just up the road lived some of the most prominent abolitionist families of the mid-1800s.
+At the time that Wilson was surviving what Gates describes as "what we could only call a period of harsh indenture," just up the road lived some of the most prominent abolitionist families of the mid-1800s.

-"[Wilson's] teaching us in a spiritual way," says Alice Walker, the Pulitzer Prize-winning author, "about the paucity of substance in people who claim to see your suffering but then they do absolutely nothing.
+"[Wilson's] teaching us in a spiritual way," says Alice Walker, the Pulitzer Prize-winning author, "about the paucity of substance in people who claim to see your suffering, but then they do absolutely nothing.
 And that is so American in so many ways."

 "Oh my God, that's me"